redchew/typ/README.md

 # Building

 Run `node build.js` to build the compiler using itself.
-This generates updated versions of `out/compiled.js`, `out/compiled.wasm`, and `out/compiled.c`.
+This generates updated versions of `docs/compiled.js`, `docs/compiled.wasm`, and `out/compiled.c`.
-If you have a C compiler installed, this also builds a native version of the compiler by compiling `out/compiled.c` and `lib/thinc.c` together into the `out/thinc` binary.
+If you have a C compiler installed, this also builds a native version of the compiler by compiling `out/compiled.c` and `lib/thinc.c` together into the `out/thinc` respectively `out/thinc.exe` binary.